 PLAYS

-From Mennonite roots grow stories deeply connected to the earth with a heart for social justice, a spirit of wild irreverence, and a gusto for theatrical adventures.
+From my Mennonite roots grow stories deeply connected to the earth with a heart for social justice, a spirit of wild irreverence, and a gusto for theatrical adventures.
+Often my plays include historical juxtapositions that duel and sing with contemporary and personal narratives.

 Bloom